advanced-cropper/vue-advanced-cropper/.github/ISSUE_TEMPLATE/bugs---problems.md

 ---
 name: Bugs / problems
-about: Use it template if you encountered any specific bugs or problems
+about: Use it template if you encounter any specific bugs or problems
 title: ''
 labels: ''
 assignees: Norserium